AARH777/seconds-to-hours-bis/README.md

-# seconds-to-hours-bis
+# Seconds to hours & bis

-Seconds to hours and viceversa conversor
+Seconds to hours and viceversa conversor, a simple project with PHP.